 Most of us load the fridge without much thought about where things go — and it costs us.
-According to WRAP, UK households waste around £14 billion worth of food every year — roughly £800 for a family of four.
+According to WRAP, UK households waste around £17 billion worth of food every year — roughly £1,000 per household.
 A big share of that happens because food spoils in the fridge before anyone gets around to eating it.

 - 0–5°C — recommended fridge temperature (UK Food Standards Agency)